Regardless of where they’ve been or where they’re going, Castleton is a place that students from across the globe call home.

 “I like to bring sustainable ideas from different areas of the world together to make the world a better place to live for everyone,” he said.

 It is with this mindset that Carstens is also an active member of the Green Campus Initiative, which is a mixed group of students, faculty and staff that work to reduce Castleton’s carbon footprint.

 When he’s not behind the camera, Carstens can be found entertaining through the airwaves as a DJ for the campus radio station, WIUV 91.3 and has also played a role planning campus Pub Nights in Huden Dining Hall.
 Most often, though, he is seen in the Communication Department assisting fellow students as they edit their video projects.

 “These experiences have made me confident to go out into the field and work for a production company or work for myself,” he said adding, “Some of these experiences have helped me grow culturally as well and have made me more aware of our impact on the environment.”

-As he prepares for graduation, Carstens recognizes the individualized and unique college experience that Castleton has provided him.
+As he prepared for graduation, Carstens recognized the individualized and unique college experience that Castleton provided him.

 “I started enjoying school a lot more once I came here,” he said.
 “At Castleton I’m not just a number, but my professors know me by who I am.”